"The

 saved?

-In Acts 28:23 Paul was a prisoner ministering to free men: "A time was set,
+In Acts 28:23 Paul was a prisoner ministering to free men: "A time was

-the evening!"
+into the evening!"

-Acts final two verses (28:30-31) tell us that Paul, still under guard,
+Acts final two verses (28:30-31) tell us that Paul, still under guard, "lived

 The Gospel has changed many prisoners lives for the better.
+But how can we

-But how can we tolerate common prison practices like rape?
-Shouldnt that carry
+tolerate common prison practices like rape?
+Shouldnt that carry severe penalties?

-severe penalties?
 Why do we turn our backs?

 The Bible emphasizes practical prison ministries.
 One church we attended held regular